Pranati Phukan: Post-ministerial career

 In the 2016 Assam Legislative Assembly election, she again sought reelection for Naharkatia.
 When asked about her seeking of reelection, she stated "the decision to contest was not an easy one … It was because of the insistence of my supporters that I could gather the courage to contest. " When asked about the likelihood of her reelection, she stated "the biggest achievement of my tenure was the upgradation of Naharkatia as a sub-division."
 She received 42520 votes, losing to AGP candidate Naren Sonowal by 3531 votes.

 In the 2021 Assam Legislative Assembly Election, she was again the Indian National Congress candidate for Naharkatia.
 She received 32292 votes, placing second to BJP candidate Taranga Gogoi.

 Personal life

 Phukan married the late Hari Phukan in 1984.
-She had a son and a daughter.
+They had a son and a daughter.
 Her hobbies include music and social activities, she also enjoys social work, sports and travel.
 In her recreation time she likes listening to various types of classical music.
 She also has worked for Women & Children Welfare as well as Youth Organisations.

-Her son, Rituraj Phukan, died in a boating accident in 2010.
+Her son, Rituraj Phukan, died in a boating accident in the Umgot river near Dawki, Meghalaya in 2010.